mangomelone/Robotino/README.md

 Robotino
 ========

 It's the repo for the code written for my study thesis at the DHBW Karlsruhe.
-It's Java code to control the mobile robot "Robotino" from the company "Festo Didactic".
+It includes Java code to control the mobile robot "Robotino" manufactured by the company "Festo Didactic".